/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 • Water

-And your time.
+And the value of your time.

 Customers aren’t just paying for clean clothes; they’re paying for convenience, so if you can deliver on that, they will be happy to pay slightly more for reliable service.